AndersDeath/diary2/000-current.md

 # 05 August - Montag - Berlin - 683 Tag der Einwanderung - Warm Sunny

 The heavy week has been started today.
 I need to be in the office daily because I am flying to Armenia very soon.
 I am not so exited about it because I don't like office work.
 I still believe that it's ok to go there only when it's important and a team has some mandatory meeting.
 It's complitely other thing.
 However I need to be strict with it due to my obligations.
 It's also very important for me.
+Besides that nothing really important happened today.